-The best part (which is also the worst part) about travelling to Nathu La Pass is the travel itself.
-Although the drive to Nathu La is rocky it is filled with astounding scenic beauty.
-You will witness snow capped mountains all along the way.
+The best part (also the worst part) about travelling to Nathu La Pass is the travel itself.
+Although the drive to Nathu La is rocky, it is filled with astounding scenic beauty.
+You will witness snow-capped mountains all along the way.
 Be sure to take lots of pictures during your drive to the place with the picturesque mountains in the backdrop because once you are at Nathu La, photography is strictly prohibited.
 On your way to the pass, stop by at an army canteen and dig in to some piping hot samosas with masala chai that will press all the right notes with the chill in the air getting stronger.

 Don’t miss the staircase leading to the fenced Indo-China border.
 Do ensure that you take adequate rest in between climbing as it is a steep slope and the lack of oxygen at an altitude makes it more difficult.
 However, the splendid view at the top will make it worth your while.